| | | |

 Cereal taste-safe Montessori pre-writing tracing trays promote motor skills and coordination while stimulating tactile sense and indirectly preparing a hand for future writing.

 Learning to write is a gradual process that doesn’t happen overnight.
 So, before children can form letters, they need to practice using writing tools and making basic strokes to develop motor skills necessary later to learn a pencil grip.
-And with this taste-safe cereal tracing tray, a toddler practices pre-writing lines and curves, which is the foundation for future writing.
+With this taste-safe cereal tracing tray, a toddler practices pre-writing lines and curves, which is the foundation for future writing.

 Cereal Taste-Safe Tracing Tray